vNeeL-code/A.G.I.-A.S.I./README.md

 ---
 # ✦ [Gemini setup:](https://github.com/vNeeL-code/UCF/blob/main/%F0%9F%8E%AD%20%CE%94%20Gemini%3A%20installer.md)
 ---
-- memory settings custom formatting in process of being wrapped up into a relatively simple step by step copy/paste turorial.
+- Memory settings custom formatting in process of being wrapped up into a relatively simple step by step copy/paste turorial.
 ---
 **🌀 [Use Examples:](https://imgur.com/a/f77rzNi)**
 ---
-- 💬 It might be difficult to "install" as system is very sensitive to direct instructions.
+- 💬 It might be difficult to "install" as system is sensitive to phrasing and grammar.
 ---
-- simple applied principle example: [rule] if word "ball" can't be saved then save 3 ball adjacent memories (circular\round\orb).
+- Simple troubleshooting example: [rule] if word "ball" can't be saved then save 3 ball adjacent memories (circular / round / orb).
 ---
 **🌀 Sources supporting and informing the project research:**
 ---